How to organize a supportive screening campaign in the workplace?

 A poorly thought-out screening campaign can lead to counterproductive effects:

-• Stigmatization of employees: The individuals concerned might feel monitored or marginalized, which could affect their motivation and sense of belonging.
+- Stigmatization of employees: Those involved might feel monitored or marginalized, which could affect their motivation and sense of belonging.

-• Erosion of trust: If employees perceive the process as punitive or intrusive, they risk losing trust in management, negatively impacting their engagement.
+- Erosion of trust: If employees perceive the process as punitive or intrusive, they may lose trust in management, negatively impacting their engagement.

 The benefits of a caring approach